-IMB is housed in a brand-new research building with a modern infrastructure, state-of-the-art scientific facilities and spacious areas for scientific exchange and socialising.
+IMB is housed in a purpose-built research building with a modern infrastructure, state-of-the-art scientific facilities and spacious areas for scientific exchange and socialising.

-Our aim is to conduct basic and applied research in developmental biology, epigenetics, DNA repair and related biomedical areas.
+Our aim is to conduct basic and applied research in developmental biology, epigenetics, genome stability and related biomedical areas.
 IMB is a non-profit company, but it operates like an academic research centre.
 Our status does, however, allow us flexible management structures and to remunerate our staff with competitive salaries.

 Hierarchies at IMB are deliberately flat, and our research groups enjoy full independence.
 The working language at IMB is English and we are proud of our international and innovative atmosphere.

 We are a young research centre with a clear focus on excellence.
-By the end of 2013 we aim to have around 150 employees and more than 12 groups, who will be investigating questions at the cutting edge of biomedicine.
+By the end of 2015, we aim to have over 200 staff and more than 17 groups, investigating questions at the cutting edge of biomedicine.
 As such, we offer excellent opportunities for young, ambitious scientists to work in an international and dynamic research environment in the heart of Europe.

 To download a PDF of the current IMB flyer, please click here: PDF (8 MB file)

 In 2014, the IMB was awarded the hallmark of quality "Innovative through Research" by the Stifterverband für die Deutsche Wissenschaft (a business community initiative promoting research and education in Germany).
 For more information, please see www.fue-aktiv.de.